OfficeDev/Microsoft-Teams-Samples/samples/tab-adaptive-cards/nodejs/Readme.md

 contentType: samples
 createdDate: "02-09-2021 19:54:22"
 ---

-# Tab With AdpativeCard Flow
+# Tabs with Adaptive Cards

 This App talks about the Teams tab which displays Adaptive card with Node JS.
 For reference please check [Build tabs with Adaptive Cards](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/build-adaptive-card-tabs)